 Land Donation: An outright donation of land to the Trust or a municipality (herein after referred to as a "qualified organization") which permanently protects land from development, may provide the donor with a charitable income tax deduction, and a reduction in the value of one's taxable estate.
-(Learn more about the Procedures for Making Gift of Land.)

 Conservation Easement: A donation of a conservation easement (defined as a voluntary agreement between a landowner and a qualified organization that protects land, or a portion thereof, from residential or commercial development in perpetuity) may provide the donor with a charitable income tax deduction, a reduction of property taxes on the protected property, and a special property tax credit (see New York State Conservation Tax Credit).
 The landowner continues to own the property, less its development rights, but retains the right to sell the restricted land or pass it on to heirs.
-(Learn more about Conservation Easements and the Procedures for Making Gifts of an Easement to the Trust).

 Sale of Development Rights (PDR): A sale of development rights (generally in the form of a conservation easement) to a qualified organization that protects land, or a portion thereof, from development in perpetuity.
 The landowner continues to own the property and retains the right to sell the restricted land or pass it on to heirs.
 The sale provides cash to the landowner and may result in a reduction of property taxes on the protected property.
 The proceeds of the sale, however, may be subject to capital gains taxes and remain as part of the landowner's taxable estate.
 (Learn more about how the Trust works with municipalities and Suffolk County on the Purchase of Development Rights.)

 Bargain Sale: A sale of land or a conservation easement to a qualified organization at less than fair market value.
 The difference between the fair market value and the bargain sale price may provide the seller with a charitable income tax deduction.
 For more information, please see white paper from the Back Forty Primer Series on Bargain Sales.

-Conservation Subdivision: The subdivision of land on a reduced-density basis that results in the protection of land of conservation value (i.e., agricultural, natural, or historical resources).
+Conservation Planning: The subdivision of land on a reduced-density basis that results in the protection of land of conservation value (i.e., agricultural, natural, or historical resources).
 When the amount of land protected exceeds that required under zoning regulations, the landowner may be able to sell or donate a conservation easement to a qualified organization and benefit from an expedited approval process.
 Given the reduced density, infrastructure costs of development may be reduced.